XMB5/IPAPatch/README.md

 ## FAQ

-- Q: Library not loaded with reason: `mach-o, but wrong architecture` ?
+- Q: Library not loaded with reason: `mach-o, but wrong architecture`
   - A: Try set `IPAPatch` target's `Valid Architectures` to match your ipa binary's architecture.

+- Q: App installation failed - This application does not support this device's CPU type.
+  - A: The ipa file uses different ARM archetectures than your device.
+Check [this list](https://www.innerfence.com/howto/apple-ios-devices-dates-versions-instruction-sets) to determine your device's archetecture.
+To determine an ipa file's archetectures, unzip it and run `$ file Payload/<app name>.app/<app name>`

-- Q: process launch failed: Unspecified (Disabled) ?
+- Q: process launch failed: Unspecified (Disabled)
-  - A: The ipa file use with IPAPatch must be decrypted, See step.2 of Instructions.
+  - A: The ipa file used with IPAPatch must be decrypted, See step.2 of Instructions.

 - Q: dyld: Symbol not found: XXX, Referenced from: XXX, Expected in: XXX/libswiftXXX.dylib
   - The swift version the framework you injecting use, is incompatible with the version of your Xcode